Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/ruby-sdk.md

 end
 ```

+### Fetch Async

-The fetch method is asynchronous.
-To fetch asynchronously, you can use fetch_async method
+The fetch method is synchronous.
+To fetch asynchronously, you can use `fetch_async` method
 ```ruby
 fetch_async(user: Experiment::User, &callback)
 ```